13600 Rock Prairie Road, College Station TX 77845-- map

 Close at duskPARK CURFEW:

-Join us for an outdoor yoga class led by an instructor as the sun sets.
+Join us for an instructor-led, yoga class surrounded by nature.
 Bring a yoga mat and water.
 During inclement weather, classes will be held inside.
-On-site registration available, credit card only.
+On-site registration available by credit card only.

 BIG & LITTLE YOGA • REGISTRATION REQUIRED

 Bring your little one out for a yoga session designed for toddlers and their caretaker.
 Classes will be held inside.
-On-site registration available, credit card only.
+On-site registration available by credit card only.

 ALL AGES WELCOME